Some board members

 Susan wants to keep CTA in control,

-clearly wants to control CTA.
+but she clearly wants to control CTA.

 Susan doesn't appear to be interested